rainsummer613/slca/README.md

         - **metrics**: a 3-level *dictionary*, contains names of metrics to evaluate the performance.\
             Available metrics:
             + **ks** - Kolmogorov-Smirnov non-parametric test, a temporal metric, can be either used on *all* data, i.e. first data is simulated for all images and participants, then combined, and after that 500 random samples are taken from this combined data and from human combined data.
 These samples are compared to each other.
 Or it can be used as *ind*, i.e. calculated for each image and participant separately and then averaged.
-            + **aj** - AUC-Judd test for evaluating the saliency map, a sptial metric, better use on *sal* data, i.e. on simulated saliency maps.\
+            + **aj** - AUC-Judd test for evaluating the saliency map, a sptial metric, better use on *sal* data, i.e. on simulated saliency maps.
-            Please follow the structure of the file:

             ```
                 {
                 "n_generations": 100,